Curriculum and Standards

 From Year 1 the children follow the National Curriculum, which covers English, Mathematics, Science, History, Geography, Physical Education, Music, Art, Design Technology and Computing.

-In Key Stage 2, Year 3 onwards, they also learn French.
+In Key Stage 2, Year 3 onwards, they also learn French or Spanish.

 Religious Education (following the Bedfordshire agreed syllabus) and PSHE (Personal, Social and Health Education) are also taught.

-For further detail see the yearly overviews below.
+For further detail see the subject overviews below.

 Phonics

-At Sheerhatch, we use a whole school approach to teaching phonics using a programme called Sounds-Write (www.sounds-write.co.uk) in which teaching and support staff are trained.
+At Sheerhatch, we use a whole school approach to teaching phonics using a programme called Read, Write, Inc in which teaching and support staff are trained.
 It focuses on breaking down words into individual sounds in order to read accurately.
 The children’s knowledge of the sounds they hear within words then helps them to spell the words in their writing.
-They begin in Reception with the initial code, mostly consisting of one letter one sound, progressing by the end of the year to two letter spellings at the beginning of the extended code , which they continue in Year 1 and build on in Year 2.
+They begin in Foundation Stage with the initial code, mostly consisting of one letter one sound, progressing by the end of the year to two letter spellings at the beginning of the extended code, which they continue in Year 1 and build on in Year 2.
 Children take the National Phonics Screening Test at the end of Year 1.

 Reading